WELCOME TO a curated collection of resources to help you get educated about engaging in politics from a Christian perspective.

 - SHOW: The Ordinance – Ever wondered how a local church can affect local legislation?
 The Ordinance tells the story of faith leaders from several denominations uniting to change the predatory lending of payday loan companies in Texas.

 - SHOW: Politics – A five-part devotional focusing on politics totaling 69 minutes presented by pastor Scott Sauls of Christ Presbyterian Church (Nashville, TN).
-Short and insightful – a fantastic place to start your journey towards what it means to be a Christian and be involved in politics.
+Short and insightful – a fantastic place to start your journey towards what it means to be a Christian and involved in politics.

 - Listen or watch these sermons:

-- SERMON: The Controversial Jesus – Jesus and Politics – Preaching from Mark 12:13-17, Church of the City (New York, NY) pastor Jon Tyson lists five purposes for the state and government (order, justice, virtue, prosperity, safety) and then lists five things Christians uniquely bring to government (dignity, care for the poor, suspicion of human nature, priority of the other and the power and favor of God).
+- SERMON: The Controversial Jesus – Jesus and Politics – Preaching from Mark 12:13-17, Church of the City (New York, NY) pastor Jon Tyson lists five purposes for the state and government (order, justice, virtue, prosperity, safety) and then lists five things Christians uniquely bring to government (dignity, care for the poor, suspicion of human nature, priority of the other, the power and favor of God).

 - We also highly encourage you to listen to this episode of The Church Politics Podcast – PODCAST: Action Steps To Equip The Church To Fight Racial Injustice.